 The Center for Disease Control (CDC) estimates that about 1 in 12 people (about 25 million) have asthma, and the numbers are increasing every year.
-Consequently, about 40% of asthmatic patients who have nasal polyps and sinusitis are also allergic to aspirin.
+Studies show that approximately 5-10% of asthmatics (1.25-2.5 million people) have Aspirin Exacerbated Respiratory Disease (AERD) formerly referred to as Samter’s triad.
+AERD is a chronic respiratory condition which includes asthma, chronic inflammatory sinus disease, nasal polyps and an adverse reaction to Aspirin and Non-steroidal Anti-Inflammatory Drugs.
+Approximately 40% of asthmatics with nasal polyps have AERD.

-Since its inception, the program has grown dramatically and has successfully desensitized over 400 patients with Aspirin Exacerbated Respiratory Disease (AERD or Samter’s triad).
-Clinical improvement has been seen in 85- 90% of the patients treated.
-Benefits include decreased nasal congestion, fewer nasal polyps, less sinus infections and asthma symptoms, reductions in the need for prednisone and sinus surgery procedures.
+Since its inception, the program has grown dramatically and Dr Bosso has successfully desensitized over 700 patients with AERD; as a result our program is the busiest in the Eastern United States.
+Benefits of taking Aspirin after the desensitization procedure include: decreased nasal congestion, fewer nasal polyps, less sinus infections and asthma symptoms, reductions in the need for prednisone and sinus surgery procedures.
 In addition, most patients have an improvement in their sense of smell and overall quality of life.

-For more information about aspirin desensitization and to set up a consultation, please contact Dr. Bosso at 845.353.9600.
+For more information about aspirin desensitization and to set up a consultation, please call 845.353.9600.